Smith-Ryan1/Ryan-Smith-Portfolio/_portfolio/Cybersecurity-program-Hocking-College.md

 ---
 title: "Computer Hardware And Operating Systems"
-excerpt: "A collection Assignments from my Computer Hardware Class at Hocking College"
+excerpt: "A collection of Assignments from my Computer Hardware Class at Hocking College"
 collection: portfolio
 ---